 - A complex electrical or gas issue

-Some homeowners may try to test and replace these elements on their own, though this route is fairly complex, and thorough testing is recommended in order to positively diagnose the issue and eliminate safety concerns.
+If your dryer has other symptoms besides unregulated temperature, try our dryer troubleshooting tool to find out which component is likely failing.
+Some homeowners may try to test and replace these parts on their own, but professional dryer repair is recommended in order to positively diagnose the issue and eliminate safety concerns.

 Dryer Not Heating Still, Even After Troubleshooting?
 Call the Experts

-If you’ve reached the end of your troubleshooting capabilities and your dryer is still not drying, you’ll likely need professional diagnostic and repair help.
-Whenever gas or electricity is involved, it’s always safest to call in a trained expert to handle the job.
+If you’ve reached the end of your troubleshooting capabilities and your dryer is still not drying, you’ll likely need diagnostic and repair help from experts.
+There are three potential paths: